CopernicaMarketingSoftware/Documentation/SMTPeter/en/webhook-clicks.md

 and is most of the time unnoticeable for your receiver.
 This technology allows SMTPeter to track all clicks on your mails.

-If you set up a click webhook, SMTPeter also notifies you in real-time about these clicks.
+If you set up a click Webhook, SMTPeter also notifies you in real-time about these clicks.
 For each click we send a HTTP/HTTPS POST call to your server with the relevant information about the click.